Lecture

 The outgroup in question has to be an appropriate object for comparison.
 They might be similar, living in the same region, receiving the same benefits, etc.

-So if you want to uncover group-based roots of conflict, you have to pay attention to identity.
 But this can be difficult because people cycle through different identities all the time.
-A person can be female, conservative, hispanic, Catholic, English-speaking or Canadian, and activating any of these identities will make her join up with certain people (often against a specific outgroup).
+A person can be female, conservative, hispanic, Catholic, English-speaking or Canadian, and activating any of these identities may make her join up with certain people to resist a specific outgroup.
 She doesn't have to think of the outgroup as a threat – she just might suddenly start thinking of them as fundamentally different from her.
+And an identity that's "activated" one year might be superceded by another identity conflict the next year.

-This course looks in particular at conflicts emerging from contexts of structural oppression (as compared to emerging threats), and so we discuss the ways oppressed groups can even shift how their identity is perceived so that things flip from negative to positive.
+Our professor arranged this course to look in particular at conflicts that emerge from structural oppression (as compared to emerging or felt threats), and so we discuss the ways oppressed groups can shift how their identity is perceived so that things flip from negative to positive.
 Being a rebel, or downtrodden, can become cool when looked at from the right angle.
-Given enough confidence or resources, they might try to confront those in power or try to delegitimize that power, or their identity, status or hold on the culture.
-If it goes far enough, they can try to take power through a revolution or a coup and restructure the balance of power.
+Given enough confidence or resources, group members can confront those in power or try to delegitimize their power, identity, status or hold on the culture.
+If it goes far enough, they can try to take power through a revolution or a coup and restructure the social balance.

-For Heather, the focus on ethnic identity in Tajfel and Turner's work doesn't go far enough – you can look at your neighbourhood as an identity, or your taste in culture.
+For our professor, the focus on ethnic identity in Tajfel and Turner's work doesn't go far enough – you can look at your neighbourhood as an identity, or your taste in culture.
 These can prove just as relevant in cases of structural violence, but they're harder to see.

-Identity-based conflict theories exploded after the conflicts in Rwanda and Bosnia, and continue to prove relevant when dealing with cases of terrorist cells or political polarization.
-For Tajfel and Turner, they ask us to look at a conflict and ask: what are the group identities involved?
+Interest in identity-based conflict theories exploded after genocides in Rwanda and Bosnia, and continue to prove relevant when dealing with cases of terrorist cells or political polarization.
+According to Tajfel and Turner, they ask us to look at a conflict and ask: what are the group identities involved?
 How do they provide their members with a sense of belonging?
 What might people do for the sake of that belonging?

 Social Conflict Theory

-For him, conflict stems from three sources: individual psychological factors (lone shooters), historical events (Africans being brought to America as slaves) or by the structural arrangements built into a society.
-He thought that studying the third type was the most useful, and the dominant structural arrangement he saw was the unequal distribution of power.
+For him, conflict stems from three sources: individual psychological factors (e.g. lone shooters), historical events (Africans being brought to America as slaves) or by the structural arrangements built into a society.
+He thought that studying the third type was the most useful, and the dominant structural arrangement he found relevant was the unequal distribution of power.

-This means looking at legal structures, governance, norms and rules.
+This means looking at legal structures, governance, norms and rules to find sources of conflict.
 Who has power and who doesn't?
 Do people feel disenfranchised?
 Who has the ability to use force?
 Who is justified when they use force?
 Do people feel empowered to make positive social changes in their lives, or do they feel trapped by the system?

 The focus on structure rather than individual bosses, oppressors or tyrants is important for him – if you try to change a massive corporation from the inside, it's the structure you run up against more than any one person.
-The rules and the bureaucracy that serve to maintain the status quo.
-This can also apply to the different mechanisms at work in the state, or the social norms that keep gender relations in check.
+Rules and bureaucracy often maintain a status quo that benefits some more than others.
+This can also apply to the different mechanisms that a state uses to maintain a particular legal order, or the social norms that keep gender relations in check.

-This way of looking at power, as a source of conflict and oppression, is very different from, say, the opinion of philosopher Thomas Hobbes – in his book Leviathan (mentioned in our discussions on just war and archaic societies), he made the argument that oppressive power is what keeps us from tearing each other apart.
+This way of looking at power, as a source of conflict and oppression, is very different from, say, the opinion of philosopher Thomas Hobbes.
+In his book Leviathan (mentioned elsewhere in lectures on just war and archaic societies), he made the argument that oppressive power is what keeps us from tearing each other apart.
 For Dahrendorf, power just gives us a reason to rebel.

 His model for how oppressed groups form coalitions to make change through social conflict goes like this: